 Unsurprisingly, Coop's tends to focus on classic American dishes and pub grub, but some of the items offered feature twists on otherwise basic meals.
-Among the menu options (and daily specials) are a pile of nachos with lots of olives and jalapenos, crisp and buttery boneless buffalo fingers, an outstanding chili with some heat along with a hint of sweetness from the onions, potato kegs, or enormous tots filled with bacon and cheese, an unusual bacon minestrone soup that should probably be on the menu all the time, a savory Italian wedding soup that is occasionally offered, sweet- and sour-tasting drunken buffalo meatballs that come with greens, a mountain of greasy onion strings that are big enough to be made into a meal, a terrific "Boston" cheesesteak that is overloaded with shaved beef, cheese, onions, peppers, and mushrooms; steak tips with a nice char and a moderately zingy marinade, a hearty open-faced turkey dinner with lots of white meat, a rather messy but delicious meatball sub, a rather unusual--and outstanding--blackened pork steak that should probably be on the everyday menu rather than as a special; a more traditional pork chop plate; a tremendous country-fried chicken plate that includes boneless chicken and gives the version at the nearby Grumpy White's a run for its money; and excellent bar-style pizzas along with specialty pizzas such as Boston cheese steak, spinach feta, and BBQ chicken.
+Among the menu options (and daily specials) are a pile of nachos with lots of olives and jalapenos, crisp and buttery boneless buffalo fingers, a marvelous chili with some heat along with a hint of sweetness from the onions, potato kegs, or enormous tots filled with bacon and cheese, an unusual bacon minestrone soup that should probably be on the menu all the time, a savory Italian wedding soup that is occasionally offered, sweet- and sour-tasting drunken buffalo meatballs that come with greens, a mountain of greasy onion strings that are big enough to be made into a meal, a terrific "Boston" cheesesteak that is overloaded with shaved beef, cheese, onions, peppers, and mushrooms; steak tips with a nice char and a moderately zingy marinade, a hearty open-faced turkey dinner with lots of white meat, a rather messy but delicious meatball sub, a rather unusual--and outstanding--blackened pork steak that should probably be on the everyday menu rather than as a special; a more traditional pork chop plate; a tremendous country-fried chicken plate that includes boneless chicken and gives the version at the nearby Grumpy White's a run for its money; and excellent bar-style pizzas along with specialty pizzas such as Boston cheese steak, spinach feta, and BBQ chicken.
 The beer list at Coop's would never be mistaken for that of a gastropub, but the place does have a decent mix of mass-market beers and local craft brews.